belighted/ubuntu-belighted/README.md

 sudo apt purge slack-desktop -y
 ```

-* if snaps are not yet ava`ilable on your machine:
+* if snaps are not yet available on your machine:

 ```bash
 sudo apt update